DD2480-Group17/assignment4/README.md

 Some notes:
 * Re-polling the list of connected controllers works only for windows 10 for now due to the limitation of the **lwjgl** library as mentioned above.

-* It was hard to write unit tests because it was hard to simulate plugging and unplugging the controller.
+* It was hard to write unit tests (two unit tests only were written) because it was hard to simulate plugging and unplugging the controller.

 UML over that changes done to fulfill requirement 3 follows:
 ![UML](/images/uml1.jpg)